wKovacs64/hibp/API.md

 <dd><p>Fetches paste data for a specific account (email address).</p>
 </dd>
 <dt><a href="#exp_module_pwnedPassword--pwnedPassword">pwnedPassword(password)</a> ⇒ <code>Promise</code> ⏏</dt>
-<dd><p>Fetches the pwned status for the given password, indicating whether or not
+<dd><p>Fetches the pwned status for the given password, indicating whether or not it
-it has been previously exposed in a breach.
-The password is given in plain text, but only the first 5 characters of its SHA1 hash will be submitted to the API.
+has been previously exposed in a breach.
+The password is given in plain text, but only the first 5 characters of its SHA-1 hash will be submitted to the API.
 The final evalution will be done locally.</p>
 </dd>
 <dt><a href="#exp_module_pwnedPasswordRange--pwnedPasswordRange">pwnedPasswordRange(prefix)</a> ⇒ <code>Promise</code> ⏏</dt>
-<dd><p>Fetches the SHA-1 suffixes for the given 5-character SHA-1 prefix.</p>
+<dd><p>Fetches the SHA-1 hash suffixes for the given 5-character SHA-1 hash prefix.</p>
 <p>When a password hash with the same first 5 characters is found in the Pwned
 Passwords repository, the API will respond with an HTTP 200 and include the suffix of every hash beginning with the specified prefix, followed by a count